 Still, unless the parent is suffering from dementia, it’s important to allow him or her to take the lead in the purge.
 Yes, it will be slow-going, but it’s important that, in the future, they don’t look back and feel they were railroaded into getting rid of certain items.

 Gather family members together to go through your parents’ purge pile.
 As one elderly woman in an online forum stated, “It is SO much better to know cherished family things will continue on” and be donated or given to someone who will really appreciate the special items.

 Have conversations with your parents about these items and the stories behind them.
 This helps everyone’s anxiety and lets your parents know that the memories associated with the items will live on.
 My significant other feels the significant loss as an only child of not being able to ask his now deceased parents more about their life stories.
 Don’t miss this wonderful opportunity!

-For a free consulttaion about helping your parents sell their family home in Woodland Hills, Calabasas or West Hills CA please call (818)570-1144 email [email protected] or watch my videos on https://janeybishop.video/Empty-Nest-Downsizing-Playlist
+For a free consultation about selling your family home in Woodland Hills, Calabasas, West Hills or the San Fernando Valley Call Janey Bishop (818)570-1144 email [email protected] or watch my videos on https://janeybishop.video/Empty-Nest-Downsizing-Playlist